L-Ignatova/jobs-crawler/README.md

 1. To see how it works
 2. Assistance in sifting through available positions potentially quicker

-It's quite basic and potentially very slow (22s for sifting through about 122 offers on 5 pages)
+It's quite basic and possibly very slow (20-50s for sifting through about 120 offers on 5 pages)

+Edit: lowered time to 14s by using SoupStrainer

 ### Installation